-- (i) an interest covered by a general exclusion or a specific exclusion; or - (ii) an interest which is so remote or insignificant that it could not reasonably be taken to fall within the objective test.

-- 59. If you consider the objective test is met, you should declare your interest and leave the meeting for the duration of the item under discussion / decision.
-You must NOT remain in the room once you have made your declaration. - 60.
-If you consider the objective test is not met, you do not need to make a declaration and can take part in the discussion / decision. - 61.
-Occasionally, in the interests of transparency you may wish to explain to the meeting that you have considered the matter in question and reached the conclusion that there is no conflict of interest and the objective test is not met, so you will take part in the item under discussion / decision.
+- (i) an interest covered by a general exclusion or a specific exclusion; or - (ii) an interest which is so remote or insignificant that it could not reasonably be taken to fall within the objective test. - 62.
+In cases where no general or specific exclusion applies, if you consider the objective test is met, you should declare your interest and leave the meeting for the duration of the item under discussion / decision.
+You must NOT remain in the room once you have made your declaration. - 63.
+If you consider the objective test is not met, you do not need to make a declaration and can take part in the discussion / decision. - 64.
+Occasionally, in the interests of transparency you may decide that you wish to explain to the meeting that you have considered the matter in question and reached the conclusion the objective test is not met and therefore you can take part in the item under discussion / decision.
+For example, if you are aware that a member of the public could have an incorrect perception that you have a conflict of interest when you are satisfied you do not.